determined-ai/determined/docs/setup-cluster/checklists/_index.rst

  Set Up PostgreSQL
 *******************

-Determined uses a PostgreSQL database to store experiment and trial metadata.
+Determined uses a :ref:`PostgreSQL <setup-postgresql>` database to store experiment and trial metadata.
 Choose the installation method that best fits your environment and requirements.

 .. note::